-&lt;sup>5The unconfoundedness assumption in causal inference (or ignorability assumption) would state that crossing the top 5% threshold can be thought as exogenously assigned once we condition on the observed pre-treatment covariates (Morgan and Winship, 2014).
+6The unconfoundedness assumption in causal inference (or ignorability assumption) would state that crossing the top 5% threshold can be thought as exogenously assigned once we condition on the observed pre-treatment covariates (Morgan and Winship, 2014).
 This is undoubtedly a non-trivial assumption, and below I provide more details for its plausibility in this context.

 Additionally, I use exact matching on cohort years to compare above-threshold users to identical below-threshold users who initiated their activity in the same year.
-Since the other co-variates are continuous and finding matches with the same values in the covariates of treated and control units is almost impossible, I use calipers on all pre-treatment covariates.
+Since the other covariates are continuous and finding matches with the same values in the covariates of treated and control units is almost impossible, I use calipers on all pre-treatment covariates.
 This approach is flexible in allowing covariates of treated and control units to differ by some amount.
 For the covariates of lagged outcomes (i.e., number of answers and number of accepted answers), however, I impose very restrictive calipers so that high-status users and their counterfactuals are almost identical on these covariates (the appendix displays quantile-quantile plots for these covariates).
 I define caliper values by trial and error until covariates are balanced.
-Note that this is still the design stage, so iteration through matching to find a good covariate balance is acceptable as long as this iterative process does not see the outcome variable (Imbens and Wooldridge, 2009; Ho et al., 2007).
+Note that this is still the design stage, so iteration through matching to find a good covariate balance is accept-